Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 The views from the mountain pass were fantastic, and the emerald colour of the lake’s water was beautiful.
 After the Dellui mountain pass, the trail crossed an area with little vegetation and large lakes.

-Views of the lake Dellui
+Views of Dellui Lake

 We stopped at the Colomina hut to have lunch and enjoy the lake views next to the hut.